Updated On : July 14, 2023

 B) People who consume a diet rich in vitamin A tend to have better eyesight than those who don't.

-C) The majority of people who eat carrots regularly do not wear corrective lenses.
+C) Most people who eat carrots regularly do not wear corrective lenses.

-D) Vitamin A can be obtained from a variety of sources, including leafy greens and fish.
+D) Vitamin A can be obtained from various sources, including leafy greens and fish.

-E) Eating a balanced diet with a variety of nutrients is the best way to maintain overall eye health.
+E) Eating a balanced diet with various nutrients is the best way to maintain overall eye health.

 To use the process of elimination effectively, look for answer choices that are irrelevant, contradictory, or do not address the question stem.
 In this example, the author's argument is that eating carrots alone does not guarantee improved eyesight.